Hand & Lock

 Hand & Lock is an embroidery brand in the United Kingdom created from the merger of M Hand & Company and S Lock in 2001, and is based in Fitzrovia, London.

 History

 M Hand & Company Ltd was founded in London in 1767.
 Hand was a Huguenot refugee who was skilled in working with gold lace, and had studied under Italian craftsmen.
+The company produced ceremonial work for the military and royalty, and received a Royal Warrant.

-In 1898, C E Phipps began creating embroidered fashion items and selling them to department stores.
+In 1898, C E Phipps & Co. began creating embroidered fashion items and selling them to department stores.
 Phipps retired in 1956 and sold the company to Stanley Lock.
-The newly named S Lock Company expanded to create special order embroidery items for fashion houses, including Christian Dior, Norman Hartnell, Hardy Amies and Catherine Walker The company has created embroidered gowns for Queen Elizabeth and Diana, Princess of Wales.
+The newly named S Lock Company expanded to create special order embroidery items for fashion houses, including Christian Dior, Norman Hartnell, Hardy Amies and Catherine Walker The company created embroidered gowns for Queen Elizabeth and Diana, Princess of Wales.
 In 1972 it was awarded a Royal Warrant.